Peanut butter and jelly sandwich: Cultural status

 The peanut butter and jelly sandwich held a prominent cultural status in the United States during the second half of the 20th century, especially among children.
 Peanut butter and jelly sandwiches are a comfort food widely recognized in American culture.
 They do not need to be refrigerated, which has made them a popular dish for outside of the house.
 They are commonly associated with schools, work spaces, campsites, and picnics, and they were historically part of the imagery of Independence Day celebrations.

 Peanut butter and jelly sandwiches are commonly seen as a child-friendly food in the United States, relative to other sandwiches that may have ingredients like vegetables.
 They typically carry associations of nostalgia or parental love.
 The sandwiches are alternatively seen as a symbol of bare-minimum caretaking or the tedious aspects of domesticity.
 The association of peanut butter and jelly with children can have the effect of demeaning other groups that consume them, such as the poor.
 This was evoked intentionally by critics of the counterculture movement in the 1960s, as they portrayed protesters as children who ate peanut butter and jelly.
 They have also been depicted as a working class food because they provided a nutritional meal with inexpensive ingredients, though they have historically maintained popularity across social classes.
 Peanut butter and jelly sandwiches are seen in a poor light by proponents of gourmet cuisine, who have historically used the sandwich as an example of low-quality food.

 Peanut butter and jelly sandwiches began featuring prominently in American culture by the 1950s, including repeated references to them by The Andy Griffith Show in the 1960s.
-Children's song about making peanut butter and jelly were written, and "It's Peanut Butter Jelly Time" by Buckwheat Boyz became a popular internet meme in the early 2000s.
+Children's songs about making peanut butter and jelly were written, and "It's Peanut Butter Jelly Time" by Buckwheat Boyz became a popular internet meme in the early 2000s.
 The sandwiches also became part of the 2004 United States presidential election when both major candidates, George W. Bush and John Kerry, both spoke about their love of the dish to cultivate a relatable image.
 Bush had used a similar tactic in the 2000 election, and he allegedly ate peanut butter and jelly sandwiches in the White House daily while he was president.
-When the reality television show Big Brother began in the United States, contestants living in the Big Brother House were restricted to a diet of peanut butter and jelly sandwiches as a punishment when they lost competitions, reflecting its status as kitsch cuisine associated the working class.
+When the reality television show Big Brother began in the United States, contestants living in the Big Brother House were restricted to a diet of peanut butter and jelly sandwiches as a punishment when they lost competitions, reflecting its status as kitsch cuisine associated with the working class.
 National Peanut Butter and Jelly Day occurs annually in the United States on April 2 as an unofficial food day.